Austin Domestic Violence Lawyers

 These legal measures not only limit your actions but also add emotional stress to an already challenging situation.
 While most criminal charges are financially taxing, a domestic violence charge brings an added layer of emotional turmoil, making it a uniquely difficult experience.

-Assault Family Violence Charges in Texas
+Types of Assault Family Violence Charges in Texas

 There are three different types of assault family violence offenses in Texas: